HME401 - Medicine 4A

 In accordance with Department of Human Services policy*, all students are required to undertake a National Police Record Check prior to clinical placements in each calendar year of their course.
 Students who fail to obtain a Police Record Check prior to the commencement of clinical placement will not be able to undertake clinical placement.
 Students may also be required to declare their immunisation status to satisfy the requirements of health organisations where they will be undertaking their clinical learning experience.

 In Year 4 HME401, the majority of students continue a two-year clinical attachment to one of four clinical schools and continue their study of the four themes of the BMBS.
-During HME401, students will typically undertake the equivalent of three days of clinical activity, one day of formal teaching activities and one day of private study each week.
+During HME401, students will typically undertake the equivalent of 24 hours of clinical activity, 8 hours of formal teaching activities and 8 hours of private study each week.

 Student performance is assessed in a numerical scale of marks from 0-100% and graded as High Distinction (80% and over), Distinction (70%-79%), Credit (60-69%), Pass (50%-59%) or Fail (below 50%).
 There are a number of formative assessment tasks which do not contribute to the final mark.

 Students are required to meet the attendance requirements of each of the three clinical rotations during HME401 and to demonstrate competence in clinical assessments and assessment tasks associated with the ELPC and PHM themes during each rotation (see below).

 Students who do not meet these requirements or whose performance is borderline will be reviewed by the Academic Progress Committee, who will arrange reassessment and/or support as appropriate.

 The ELPC theme constitutes 12.5% of the marks for HME401.
 Assessment for ELPC consists of:

 - Draft group report or educational script presenting analysis of the ethico-legal and professional dimensions of a hypothetical clinical case (approximately 2500 words, worth 30% of theme marks)